Strelna: Other landmarks

 Several other Romanov residences may be seen in the vicinity of the Konstantin Palace.
-The Baroque Znamenka, designed by Rastrelli, used to be a home to the Nikolaevichi branch of the Romanovs.
-The neoclassical Mikhailovka palace once belonged to the Mikhailovichi branch of the family.
+The Baroque Znamenka, possibly designed in 1770–1760's by Rastrelli, was acquired by Nicholas I for his spouse Maria Alexandrovna in 1835, used to be a home to the Nikolaevichi branch of the Romanovs.

+The neoclassical Mikhailovka estate and palace belonged from 1834 to Grand Duke Michael Nikolaevich and the Mikhailovichi branch of the family.
+The buildings designed in 1850 by Andrei Stackenschneider and between 1858 and 1861 by Iosif Iosifovich Charlemagne and Harald von Bosse, are presently mostly dilapidated and nearly in ruins.
+In 2006 the Saint Petersburg State University had plans to renovate the area for a campus between 2006 and 2009.

-Other landmarks in Strelna include a dacha of Mathilde Kschessinska and the ruined Maritime Monastery of St. Sergius, with numerous churches by Luigi Rusca.
+Other landmarks in Strelna include a seaside dacha of Mathilde Kschessinska near Konstantin Palace (demolished in late 1950's) and the ruined Maritime Monastery of St. Sergius, with numerous churches by Luigi Rusca.
 The monastery is noted as a burial place of the Zubov brothers and other Russian nobles.
-The imperial chancellor Alexander Gorchakov was interred here in 1883.
+The imperial foreign minister Alexander Gorchakov was interred here in 1883.

 The Konstantin Palace, the Trinity Monastery, Mikhailovka, and Znamenka are parts of the World Heritage Site Saint Petersburg and Related Groups of Monuments.